 A sponsor may seek approval of its product candidate under programs designed to accelerate the FDA's review and approval of new drugs and biological products that meet certain criteria.
 Specifically, new drugs and biological products are eligible for Fast Track designation if they are intended to treat a serious or life-threatening condition and demonstrate the potential to address unmet medical needs for the condition.
 For a Fast Track designation, the FDA may consider sections of the BLA for review on a rolling basis before the complete application is submitted if relevant criteria are met.
 Fast Track-designated products are also eligible for more frequent FDA interactions.
 A Fast Track-designated product candidate may also qualify for priority review, under which the FDA sets the target date for FDA action on the BLA at six months after the FDA accepts the application for filing.
 Priority review is granted when there is evidence that the proposed product would be a significant improvement in the safety or effectiveness of the treatment, diagnosis, or prevention of a serious condition.
 If criteria are not met for priority review, the application is subject to the standard FDA review period of 10 months after the FDA accepts the application for filing.
-Priority review designation does not change the scientific/medical standard for approval or the quality of evidence necessary to support approval.
+Priority review period of 10 months after the FDA accepts the application for approval.